MicrosoftEdge/WebView2Feedback/specs/Freeze.md

 The app can call `Resume` and then `TrySuspend` periodically for an invisible WebView so that the invisible WebView can sync up with latest data and the page ready to show fresh content when it becomes visible.
-When WebView is suspended, While WebView properties can still be accessed, WebView methods are generally not accessible.
-After `TrySuspend` is called and until WebView is resumed or `TrySuspend` resulted in not being successfully suspended, calling WebView methods will fail with `HRESULT_FROM_WIN32(ERROR_INVALID_STATE)`.
+All WebView APIs can still be accessed when a WebView is suspended.
+Some APIs like Navigate will auto resume the WebView.
+To avoid unexpected auto resume, check `IsSuspended` property before calling APIs that might change WebView state.

 # API Notes
 See [API Details](#api-details) section below for API reference.